Fossil: Trading and collecting

 Fossil trading is the practice of buying and selling fossils.
-This is many times done illegally with artifacts stolen from research sites, costing many important scientific specimens each year.
+This is often done illegally with artifacts stolen from research sites, costing many important scientific specimens each year.
 The problem is quite pronounced in China, where many specimens have been stolen.

-Fossil collecting (sometimes, in a non-scientific sense, fossil hunting) is the collection of fossils for scientific study, hobby, or profit.
-Fossil collecting, as practiced by amateurs, is the predecessor of modern paleontology and many still collect fossils and study fossils as amateurs.
+Fossil collecting (sometimes, in a non-scientific sense, fossil hunting) is the collection of fossils for scientific study, leisure, or profit.
+Amateur fossil collecting is the predecessor of modern paleontology and remains a practiced hobby to date.
 Professionals and amateurs alike collect fossils for their scientific value.

 As medicine

 The use of fossils to address health issues is rooted in traditional medicine and include the use of fossils as talismans.
-The specific fossil to use to alleviate or cure an illness is often based on its resemblance to the symptoms or affected organ.
+The specific fossil to use to alleviate or cure an illness is often based on its resemblance to the symptoms or affected organ (see sympathetic magic).
 The usefulness of fossils as medicine is almost entirely a placebo effect, though fossil material might conceivably have some antacid activity or supply some essential minerals.
-The use of dinosaur bones as "dragon bones" has persisted in Traditional Chinese medicine into modern times, with mid-Cretaceous dinosaur bones being used for the purpose in Ruyang County during the early 21st century.
+The use of dinosaur bones as "dragon bones" has persisted in Traditional Chinese medicine into modern times, with mid-Cretaceous dinosaur bones being consumed in Ruyang County during the early 21st century.